Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Deep breathing, even for as little as five minutes, can counteract the effects of stress, clear your mind, and rejuvenate your body.
 Several deep breathing exercises per day, especially before confronting a challenging situation can increase self-confidence, and bring about a more relaxed attitude.

 Create transition rituals.
 Commuting to and from work each day is a fact of life for millions of Canadians.
 Rather than getting frustrated by traffic delays, why not make the most of valuable time?
-If you drive, pop in an audio book or listen to your favorite radio station.
+If you drive, pop in an audio book or listen to your favourite radio station.
 If using public transit, read a book or catch up on the daily news.
 Listening to upbeat or relaxing music on your iPod or CD player is another good way to gear up for your workday or wind down as you head home.

 Combine this with 30 to 45 minutes of aerobic activity before or after work, and you’ve created an effective daily ritual that will help you shed stress.